 Another longstanding Sturgeon Point tradition is the welcoming of visiting pastors and lay speakers.
 They bring to the pulpit the experiences of their own communities, in this way enriching ours.

-Over the years, the church has increasingly been used as a community centre, hosting concerts, plays, and many other civic gatherings.
+Over the years, the church has increasingly been used as a community centre, hosting concerts, plays, speakers and many other civic gatherings.